ariel-zilber/prompt-security/README.md

 Today, companies such [cloudflare](https://blog.cloudflare.com/firewall-for-ai)  offer solutions to detect prompt injections attacks , and interest in protection keeps increasing

-This project offers an evaluation of 3 types of detectors
+This project offers an evaluation of 2 types of detectors

-1. Perplexity based detector
+1. Perplexity based detector for GCG based attacks

+Also we evaluate the capabilites of 3 types of detectors for general case(akin to signature based in WAF) attacks:
+1. Transformers based detector
 2. Classical nlp based detector
 3. Embedding based detector